codemonkeysio/code-monkeys-blog/docs/_posts/vuepress-tutorials/2022-02-03-vuepress-tutorial-6.md

 </code-block>
 </code-group>

 We're not going to be adding a footer using the frontmatter in the homepage for the site.
-Instead we're going to be creating a Footer component in a future tutuorial that sticks to the bottom of the page.
+Instead we're going to be creating a Footer component in a future tutorial that sticks to the bottom of the page.

 If you do decide to add a footer using the frontmatter in the homepage, then the HTML will look like this: